Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Multi-Player IREFGs

 where $[\mu]_1=(1,\mu^\top)^\top$ and $\Theta\succ0$ is generic.
 Feasibility of \Cref{eq:NE-multi-NAM} is equivalent to the existence of a behavioral NE; any feasible point is an NE, and the objective $\varphi_\Theta$ merely selects one among multiple solutions (if any).
 For instance, replacing $\varphi_\Theta$ with $\max_{\mu}\sum_{i=1}^n u_i(\mu)$ under the same constraints yields a \emph{welfare-maximizing} NE.
 Therefore, in the NAM setting, the verify and cut phases are unnecessary.

 \begin{restatable}{theorem}{multiplayermain} Let $\game$ be a multi-player IREFG with utility functions $u_i$ for each player $i$.
 Throughout, subproblems are solved by the KKT-based hierarchies of increasing order.
-Then, we have the following: \begin{itemize}[leftmargin=2em] \item[(i)] The SVC procedure is asymptotically exact: as the relaxation order and number of iterations grows, it returns a behavioral NE when one exists, and otherwise a certificate of nonexistence. \item[(ii)] If $u_i$ are all generic, the KKT-based hierarchy has finite convergence for all SVC subproblems, and the SVC loop terminates in finitely many iterations. \item[(iii)] If $\game$ is non-absentminded, the Verify/Cut phases in SVC are unnecessary: a single vertex-restricted Select (\Cref{eq:NE-multi-NAM}) suffices to compute an NE or certify nonexistence.
+Then, we have the following: \begin{itemize}[leftmargin=2em] \item[(i)] The SVC procedure is asymptotically exact: as the relaxation order and number of iterations grow, it returns a behavioral NE when one exists, and otherwise a certificate of nonexistence. \item[(ii)] If $u_i$ are all generic, the KKT-based hierarchy has finite convergence for all SVC subproblems, and the SVC loop terminates in finitely many iterations. \item[(iii)] If $\game$ is non-absentminded, the Verify/Cut phases in SVC are unnecessary: a single vertex-restricted Select (\Cref{eq:NE-multi-NAM}) suffices to compute an NE or certify nonexistence.
 Its Moment-SOS hierarchy is asymptotically exact; if $u_i$ are generic, it attains exactness at a finite order. \end{itemize} \end{restatable}

 The proof is deferred to~\Cref{appsec:proofs:multiplayer}.
 In analogy to the single-player case,~\Cref{thm:multiplayermain} shows that finite convergence guarantees can be obtained for \emph{almost all} IREFGs.
-NAM-IREFGs enjoy further computational improvements, needing only a single Moment-SOS hierarchy per iteration.
-Unlike the single-player case, explicit convergence at a fixed game-dependent level is not guaranteed, further highlighting the challenging nature of multi-player IREFGs.
+Under generic utilities, the number of SVC iterations is finite and is at most the number of feasible real KKT candidates, since each failed candidate is permanently excluded by a valid cut.
+This yields an implicit worst-case bound, though it is combinatorial/algebraic in nature and may still grow rapidly with game size.
+Comparatively, NAM-IREFGs enjoy significant computational improvements, since only a single Moment-SOS hierarchy suffices for convergence.
+However, unlike the single-player case, explicit convergence at a fixed game-dependent level is not guaranteed, further highlighting the challenging nature of multi-player IREFGs.